rhildred/PROG8020php/README.md

 PROG8020php
 ===========

-php examples from fall 2013 PROG8020 php and javascript class
+php and javascript examples from PROG8020 php and javascript class